jclock98/Weather_Trentino/Code Libraries/README.md

 ```bash
 python get_astro_data.py --lat "latitude" --long "longitude" --elev "elevation" --date "year-month-day" --file "file_name" --append-file
 ```
-The option ```bash --append-file``` is to be used when you want to add to an existing file new information
+The option ```--append-file``` is to be used when you want to add to an existing file new information

 4. Historical data
 ```bash